Katze erholt sich nicht nach Narkose

 Cat after anesthesia: behavior after waking up

-If no noticeable complications occur during the recovery phase and the surgical wound has been properly cared for, you can take the patient home in the transport box.
+If no noticeable complications occur during the recovery phase and the surgical wound has been cared for appropriately, you can take the patient home in the transport box.
 Even though the cat has now recovered from the operation and anesthesia, many animals still have to deal with the after-effects for a while.

 In the first few hours after the anesthesia, it is completely normal for your cat to be tired , perhaps even groggy .
 Above all, the animal needs rest and warmth during this stage, as the body has a lot to process and is not yet able to regulate its own temperature due to the artificial deep sleep.
 A warm bed and a cozy spot in a quiet room - preferably in the transport box - provide a good basis for the cat to recover properly after the anesthesia and move on to the recovery phase.